jetnew/al-folio/_posts/2023-12-31-building-agentscale.md

   <a href="https://agentscale.ai/assistant">Personal Assistant</a>, a Telegram chatbot integrated with Gmail, Calendar, Search and ChatGPT, personalized with your preferences.
 </div>

-Personal Assistant, a Telegram chatbot integrated with Gmail, Calendar, Search and ChatGPT, personalized with your preferences.

 I decided that I want to “work on cool stuff”.
 I want to build stuff that I’m excited to share with the world, stuff that is impactful, useful and awesome.
 I decided to work on AI agents and built [Personal Assistant](https://agentscale.ai/assistant), an AI on Telegram that integrates with your personal services such as Gmail and Calendar.
 It was a cool product that I was proud of building, and I even acquired 2 customers.

 ### September: “Today, Bard integrates with your Google services”